I have been writing online articles for more than 10 years and enjoy sharing my knowledge of various species.

-In the past two days, I have had to relocate two wasps nests as I worked at preparing my home for the winter.
-Now you may wonder why I bothered relocating them rather than just killing them off.
-The answer is that I wildscape my yard and let whatever lives there live there.
-I have known about the wasps all summer.
-They haven't bothered me.
-I don't bother them.
+I once relocated two wasp nests within two days as I prepared my home for the winter.
+Now, you may wonder why I bothered relocating them rather than just killing them off.
+The answer is that I "wildscape" my yard and let whatever lives there live.
+I had known about the wasps all summer.
+They didn't bother me.
+I didn't bother them.
 But they were in the way of my skirting project, so they had to be moved.

 - I waited until it was dark and cool out and all the wasps were home for the evening.